TeachFiNetwork/tfn-test-staking-rs/README.md

 # Description

 This is a child contract of Platform SC.
 A separate instance is deployed for each platform subscriber.\
+Interest earning while helping students secure their blockchain projects.
+Users whitelisted in the parent Platform SC can create staking pools for any token and provide rewards in order to incentivize other students to lock the respective assets.
+Another great tool for helping students develop financial literacy.
 <br/>
 <br/>
 <br/>